Dress for Excess

-Dress for Excess is the second album by British band Sigue Sigue Sputnik, released in December 1988 in Brazil and in April 1989 in the UK and US.
+Dress for Excess is the second studio album by British band Sigue Sigue Sputnik, released in December 1988 in Brazil and in April 1989 in the UK and US.

 Release

 The album was released in Brazil before anywhere else, to make way for the band's Brazilian tour.
 The first single released from the album was "Success" and was produced by Stock Aitken Waterman.
 It became the most successful single from the album, peaking at number 31 on the UK Singles Chart.
 The music video for the single featured a number of famous people saying the word "Success".
 "Dancerama" peaked at number 50 on the Singles Chart.
 The video was filmed in Paris and was based on the sci-fi film La Jetée.

 The song, "Albinoni vs Star Wars" is a version of "Adagio in G Minor" (attributed to Tomaso Albinoni), which Tony James originally retitled "Tarzan vs. IBM".
 However, both brand names were copyrighted, so he changed the name to "Albinoni vs. Star Wars".
 The single peaked at number 75 in the UK.
 The final single, "Rio Rocks" was produced by Brazilian Liminha and was based on "La Bamba".